- What is One Billion Rising 2023: Rise for Freedom?

 Q. Why Solidarity?

-A. Solidarity is also a theme that coordinators and organizers around the world wanted to maintain and focus on:
+A. Solidarity is at the core of our organizing and a theme that coordinators and organizers around the world view as a centerpiece of One Billion Rising:

-- Solidarity exposes local issues to the world, which would otherwise not have been visible or seen.
-This helps give awareness and understanding on both local VAW issues and issues where they interconnect globally
+• Solidarity exposes local issues to the world, which would otherwise not have been visible or seen.
+This helps give awareness and understanding of both local VAW issues and issues where they interconnect globally.

 Q. Why 14 February?

-A. V-Day was born on 14 February 1998.
-For the past 18 years, tens of thousands of V-Day events have taken place all over the world, raising funds and awareness for local groups and organizations working to end violence against women and girls.
-At V-Day we have the outrageous idea that we can end violence against women, and though we have seen many victories over the years, the violence is still prevalent and impunity still reigns.
-One Billion Rising Revolution is a necessary escalation of our global efforts to end the violence.
+A. V-Day, the global activist movement to end violence against women, gender expansive people and the Earth, was born on 14 February 1998.
+For the past 25 years, tens of thousands of V-Day events have taken place all over the world, raising funds and awareness for local groups and organizations working to end violence against women and girls.
+At V-Day, we have the outrageous idea that we can end violence against women, and though we have seen many victories over the years, the violence is still prevalent and impunity still reigns.
+One Billion Rising is a necessary escalation of our global efforts to end the violence.

 Q. Why “One Billion”?